krasio/ey-innotop/README.markdown

 [innotop](http://code.google.com/p/innotop/) is a 'top' clone for MySQL with more features and flexibility than similar tools.

-This is simple Chef recipe that can be used to install it on Engine Yard instance.
+This is simple Chef recipe that can be used to install it on Engine Yard environment.

 Usage:
 =====================================